VIDEO SCRATCH PAD

 "Growth for the sake of growth

-For over 50 years the coal industry has been claiming "clean coal is just around the corner."
-Even though there is not yet one single genuine 'clean coal' power plant in America (or anywhere else).
-But Big Coal continued to push the same old empty claim all through the eight years of the Obama administration -- and has now sold the Trump White House on their fairy tale.
+For over 70 years the coal industry has been claiming "clean coal is just around the corner" -- even though there is not yet one single genuine 'clean coal' power plant in America (or anywhere else).
+Big Coal continued to push this same old empty claim all through the eight years of the Obama administration -- and has now sold the Trump White House on their fairy tale.

 This story gets told over and over again to the congress and the people of this country with endless variety, backed up by a massive advertising budget and a never-ending lobbying campaign.
 To add injury to insulting our intelligence, the U.S. Energy Department always seems willing to give the industry yet another chance to make good on all those decades of broken promises by regularly handing Big Coal more grants and "pilot funding" every year.